19 June: Hysterical and Happy

 Celebrated improviser Pat Thomas will perform two works by neglected 19th-century African-American composer Thomas Wiggins: The Rainstorm (1865), originally composed when Wiggins was five years old, and the extraordinary, cataclysmic Battle of Manassas (1861), which prefigures several 20th-century avant-garde piano techniques by at least half a century.
 These are the first public performances of these works in Britain since he toured here in 1866-7.

-Elsewhere we return briefly to lockdown poetics in Aura Satz and Sarah Davachi’s film The Grief Interval, in which organs haunt a decommissioned power station, then fill the hall with the hallucinatory, transcendental clouds of sound of Gaelic psalm-singing, which will be brought to life by experimental choral collective Musarc, who will be joining forces with members of the Free Back Church of the Outer Hebrides.
+Elsewhere we return briefly to lockdown poetics in Aura Satz and Sarah Davachi’s film The Grief Interval, in which organs haunt a decommissioned power station, then fill the hall with the hallucinatory, transcendental clouds of sound of Gaelic psalm-singing, which will be brought to life by experimental choral collective Musarc.

-In Claudia Molitor’s new requiem Polymer Hauntings – which aims to be unperformable in the near future – single-use plastic acquire a second use, and possibly find fulfillment, as found instruments for sounding.
-Any aspiring single-use plastics are encourged to be brought in by audience members.
+In Claudia Molitor’s new requiem Polymer Hauntings – which aims to be unperformable in the near future – single-use plastics possibly find fulfilment (and a second use) as found instruments for sounding.
+Any aspiring single-use plastics are encouraged to offer their services.